xenia-project/game-compatibility/README.md

     * `This was my childhood game, please get it working.`

 Comments that fall under this may be deleted.

+If you would like help with Xenia go to our [Discord server's #help channel](https://discord.gg/jydhhRQ).

 #### **Repeat offenders will be blocked from this repository.**